open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 To do this efficiently, the browser provides us with a `<template>` element.
 This element allows us to define the structure of a piece of a HTML upfront, and efficiently clone it when needed.
 This is a lot faster than recreating the same HTML structure each time.
 Using and cloning templates is (intentionally) pretty low level.
 You can read more about the basic API [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template).

 <aside class="notice">
 Usually you will not want to write and use templates directly using the low level API.
-For writing templates, we recommend the [lit-html](https://github.com/Polymer/lit-html) library.
-Next to this base library we also recommend [lit-element](https://github.com/Polymer/lit-element), which makes it easy to use this library in a web component.
+For writing templates, we recommend the <a href="https://github.com/Polymer/lit-html">lit-html</a> library.
+Next to this base library we also recommend <a href="https://github.com/Polymer/lit-element">lit-element</a>, which makes it easy to use this library in a web component.
 We will discuss lit-element in a following <a href="https://open-wc.org/codelabs/">codelab</a>.
 </aside>

 Let's create a `<template>` inside the body of our previous excercise.